These Rustic Muffins are high in healthy fat, protein and fiber content.

 Dried fruit for sweetness

-Raisins and dates are the only sweeteners in these muffins.
+Raisins and dates are the only sweeteners in my Rustic muffins.
 They give plenty of sweetness and, unlike sugar, they also contain fiber, minerals and vitamins and therefor add to the nutrient density of this dish.

 ½ cup flaxseed meal